dzhelek/hacktues/README.md

 # hacktues
-Hack TUES 7
+Hack TUES 8

 ### Pre-config
-- Set the Discord token as environment Variable
+- Create a .env file whenever is located bot.py and set the token in it
 - Enable all Privileged Gateway Intents
+- ```pip install -r requirements.txt```
 ### Run bot
 ```python bot.py```